DBM S.P.A has over 30 years' experience in the design, manufacture and development of fin/tube heat exchanges.

 Continuous Fin Type Heat Exchangers available in a wide range of materials, geometries and dimensions (includes water and heating coils, evaporators, refrigerant condensers, diathermic oil heating coils and steam condensers).

 Spiral Tubes Coils specifically for industrial use, manufactured in steel, stainless steel and titanium tubes.
+Fins are available in a variety of materials and thicknesses.

 Bare Tube Heat Exchangers for high temperatures (over 300°C) or for applications in which airborne particles like fibres, oil or dust may obstruct the coil face area.
 Specially manufactured for hospital, clean rooms and pharmaceutical applications.